mdavids/rfc/content/draft-davids-forsalereg-04.md

 _for-sale.example.com.
 IN NULL \# 1 FF
 ~~~

-But processors SHOULD NOT expect this to be the case.
+However, processors SHOULD NOT rely on this being the case.

-Hence, it is RECOMMENDED to use  content that is recognizable,
-either by humans or automated processes.
-Such as the "fscode="-string in
+Therefore, it is RECOMMENDED to include content that is recognizable either by humans or automated systems,
-the (#examples, use title) section, or the descriptive string mentioned
+such as the "fscode=" string or the descriptive text shown in the (#examples, use title) section.
-there, that humans can can easily interpret.

 # IANA Considerations